Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch.

 Albums, films and endorsements can all follow.
 Although, for some acts, long-term success has proved to be elusive.

-Ahead of this weekend's series 12 launch, we take a look at what the 11 previous champions are up to now.
+As we head into the series 12 Grand Final this weekend, we take a look at what the 11 previous champions are up to now.

 1. Paul Potts – 2007